LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 3. Using the search parameter names associated with the rule retrieved in Step 1, the FHIR server will apply the rule to each built-in search parameter defined for that resource type.If the search parameter's name is found within the inclusion rule's list of search parameter names or the inclusion rule's list of names includes the wildcard (`“*”`), then the search parameter will be included in the FHIR server's view of search parameters for that resource type.

 ## 4.10 Extended operations
-In addition to the standard REST API (create, update, search, and so forth), the IBM FHIR® Server supports the FHIR operations framework as described in the [FHIR specification]( https://www.hl7.org/fhir/r4/operations.html).
+In addition to the standard REST API (create, update, search, and so forth), the IBM FHIR Server supports the FHIR operations framework as described in the [FHIR specification]( https://www.hl7.org/fhir/r4/operations.html).

 ### 4.10.1 Packaged operations
 The FHIR team provides implementations for the standard `$validate` and `$document` operations, as well as a custom operation named `$healthcheck`, which queries the configured persistence layer to report its health.